quickstonesw/Appcelerator-Urban-Image-Library/documentation/index.md

 > This is a callback that will be called once the photos have been gathered

 3. error
-> This is a callback that will be called if an occurred while gathering the photos
+> This is a callback that will be called if an error occurred while gathering the photos

 4. start
 > This will include all photos whose index is greater than or equal to the value passed
-> into start.
+> in to start.
 >
 > The default is 0.

 5. end
-> This will include all photos whos index is less than or equal to the value passed into
+> This will include all photos whos index is less than or equal to the value passed in to
 > end.
-If end is set to 0 then there is no upper limit imposed.
+If end is set to 0, then there is no upper limit imposed.
 All remaining photos
 > will be included.
 >
 > The default is 0.